Riley-Py/UWaterloo-Work/SCI 238/Summary Notes (V2)/Chapter S3/Chapter S3 - Spacetime & Gravity.md

 - Straightest paths in curved spacetime = geodesics → curved trajectories appear as gravitational motion.
 - Feeling weight = external force → deviation from straightest path (not free fall).
 ---
+**newtonian gravity**
+- Viewed gravity as a mysterious action-at-a-distance force.
+- Force acts instantaneously between massive objects.
+- Strength decreases with distance.
+**einsteinian gravity**
+- Gravity = curvature of spacetime, not a force.
+- Objects follow the straightest possible paths (geodesics) in curved spacetime.
+- Freely falling objects experience weightlessness because they follow geodesics.
+- Feeling weight (e.g., sitting on a chair) = experiencing an external force, deviating from geodesic.
+**local interaction principle**
+- Massive objects curve spacetime around them.
+- Other objects move according to local geometry, independent of their mass (unless extremely massive).
+- All objects follow the same local laws → manifestation of equivalence principle.
+**rubber sheet analogy (limitations)**
+- Illustrates curvature in 2D only; real space has 3D.
+- Masses do not rest on spacetime like they do on a sheet.
+- Shows curved trajectories visually, but orbits in actual spacetime are more complex.
+- Spiraling worldlines in spacetime represent straight paths in curved spacetime (e.g., Earth around Sun).
+---
+**spacetime curvature near ordinary stars**
+- Example: Sun’s mass curves spacetime very slightly.
+- Curvature ≈ (escape velocity / speed of light)².
+- For Sun, curvature ~ 10⁻⁶ → extremely small, measurable only with precision instruments.
+**shrinking mass → stronger curvature**
+- If mass is compressed without changing mass:
+  - Escape velocity increases $vₑ² = 2GM/r$
+  - Curvature of spacetime near the surface increases.
+- Limit: Escape velocity → speed of light → formation of black hole.
+**black hole definition**
+- Region of spacetime where curvature is so extreme that nothing can escape, not even light.
+- Event horizon: the “point of no return,” a 3D boundary around the black hole.
+  - Not a physical surface; marks where escape is impossible.
+  - Anything crossing the horizon cannot send signals back.